xiaohan2012/daily-reading/perm/spectral-graph-theory/intro.md

 1. any *rescaling* of the vector $`x`$ produces the same answer

-# eigen value of laplacian
+# eigen value of graph laplacian

 - number of zero eigen values = number of connected components
   - for connected graph, $`\lambda_1=0`$